infosec-ucalgary/magpieCTF-2025/forensics/CatPicForensicsEasy/README.md

 To complete this challenge, the users need to simply cat the file.
 They will be greeted with an embedded script which changes the desktop background to a new image.
 The users need to find this new image and get the flag which is inside of it's metadata

 ## Handouts

-*Insert list of things that must be given out so that the challenge is actually possible.*

 - nonsuspiciousimage.png